mbagheri20/git-quick-start/doc/introduction.md

 ```

 ## Configure Git
-With the following you can have minimal configurations in git contains name email and your favorite editor that here we selected nano.
+With the following you can have minimal configurations in git contains name, email and your favorite editor that here we selected nano.
 You can select everything you want.
 ```console
 $ git config --global user.name "Your Name"
 $ git config --global user.email yourname@example.com